 I was born in 1959 – I’m married, working and enjoying life.

 I find motives in primarily random situations in life where I try to get the best shot.

 I am both very technical and visual, so I have always been attracted to photography.
 In my working life, I have always worked with technique, but in terms of photography, I try not to make it a technical discipline, but rather work with the visual part, applying the technique that I feel is adequate.

 In 2005 I joined the photo club Negativ in Roskilde and thereby worked more professionally with my photography.
 My first participation in a salon, outside the club, was in 2006.
 Today, in addition to my NSMiF/b, I also have ESDF and EFIAP.

 Joining a photo association and attending salons around the world is my way of pushing myself so that my photographs are not only seen by family and friends.
 I am forced to technically completely finish my photographs so that they can be discussed in the association and eventually presented to a larger audience.

-The choice of motifs in my pictures are many and varied, but a recurring theme is “absence of people” in the vast majority of my pictures.
+The choice of motifs in my pictures is varied, but a recurring theme is the “absence of people” in the vast majority of my pictures.
 It is slowly changing, so more people come into my pictures.
 A change that I think has come after I met a new group of people in the photo association Momento in Copenhagen.